rafaelcacilhas/scientific_simulations/README.md

-# scientific_simulations
+# scientific simulations

-In here you can find a bunch of exercises that I made during my Ph.D using FORTRAN
+In here you can find a bunch of exercises that I made during my Ph.D using FORTRAN.